adobe/helix-shared/CONFIGURATION.md

 ## Proposal: Move `url` under `condition`

 The `url` property for a strain is currently used as a shorthand for a strain matching condition (it also sets the base URL), so it would make sense to move it below `conditions`, especially considering that additional conditions may be added later.

+# Discussion: Parallel Deployments in a CI environment

+Concurrent deployments from a CI environment pose a hard problem at the moment:

+- if the strain configuration cannot be modified by the deployment action, a new strain must be introduced for every new branch, prior to the creation of the branch, so that the branch can be deployed and tested
+- if the strain configuration can be modified by the deployment action, a new strain can be introduced, but as the `helix-config.yaml` is the single point of synchronization, deployment in one branch will automatically deactivate all strains that refer to concurrent deployments made in different branches.
+In active development, this will lead to race conditions and intermittent test failures because the strain you just deployed got "undeployed" by a build triggered in another branch.
+- even within one branch, making two committs in short succession will lead to the second commit tainting the deployment of the first build, with potentially misleading results.
+For instance a bug fix might get attributed to the first commit because this is where testing first succeeds, although the fix was deployed in the second commit